Severn Waste Services – COVID-19 (Coronavirus) Procedure

 If someone has symptoms, they should apply for testing for themselves and their households and follow the self-isolation guidelines if they test positive.

 Employees not eligible to receive sick pay, including those earning less than an average of £118 per week, are able to claim Universal Credit and or contributory Employment and Support Allowance.
 For those on a low income and already claiming Universal Credit, it is designed to automatically adjust depending on people’s earnings or other income.

-The Government have now activated the online portal in order for affected employees to document any self-isolation periods.
-This can be found at https://111.nhs.uk/isolation-note.
+Employees will need to document any self-isolation periods.
+Self-isolation notes can be obtained from https://111.nhs.uk/isolation-note.
 This can be emailed to the Company directly.